HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 ### Subscriptions and fees

-The annual subscription and any other fees for membership for the then current financial year shall be set by resolution of a **General Meeting** (which can also decide that payment be made by periodic instalments).
+The annual subscription and any other fees for membership for the then current financial year shall be set as a **Member Requirement** by resolution of a **General Meeting** (which can also decide that payment be made by periodic instalments).

 Any **Member** failing to pay the annual subscription (including any periodic payment), any levy, or any capitation fees, within 20 **Working Days** of the date the same was due for payment shall be considered as unfinancial and shall (without being released from the obligation of payment) have no membership rights and shall not be entitled to participate in any **Society** activity or to access or use the **Society**'s premises, facilities, equipment and other property until all the arrears are paid.
 If such arrears are not paid within 40 **Working Days** of the due date for payment of the subscription, any other fees, or levy the **Committee** may terminate the **Member**'s membership (without being required to give prior notice to that **Member**).